sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 ## Prerequisites

-If you want to use **Parser** you must have a base exception class that extends **CustomizableException** and has **CLASS_CODE_LIST** defined with all exceptions classess you wish to parse (even if you want to parse [GlobalException](global-exception.md) descendants only).
-If you don't want to use [GlobalException](global-exception.md) functionality you can disable it by specifying **0** as a class code - such classess are treated as classic exceptions classes (no codes validation and _global codes_ calculation).
+If you want to use **Parser** you must have a base exception class that extends **CustomizableException** and has **CLASS_CODE_LIST** defined with all exception classes you wish to parse (even if you want to parse [GlobalException](global-exception.md) descendants only).
+If you don't want to use [GlobalException](global-exception.md) functionality you can disable it by specifying **0** as a class code - such classes are treated as classic exception classes (no codes validation and _global codes_ calculation).

 ```php
 use MagicPush\EnterpriseException\CustomizableException\CustomizableException;